cyberbotics/webots/docs/discord/documentation.md

 ##### Chernayaten 02/10/2021 20:21:53
 I do not know how to use grippers.
 If I wanted to learn them I would add a khepera with a gripper and then do what stefania suggested, convert to base nodes so that I can study how its done and mimic it

-##### Stefania Pedrazzi [Cyberbotics] 02/11/2021 07:25:25
-In the Webots samples library there is a world called `khepera3_gripper.wbt`.
-You can find it by openining the File > Open Sample World.. dialog and type the world name.

-The gripper is specified in a separated PROTO called `Khepera3_Gripper`.
-You can added it to any Robot node:

-1. Select a `children` or `*Slot` (in case of PROTO robot node) fields

-2. Click the "Add node" button

-3. Type in the "Find" text field "Khepera3\_Gripper" and select it

 ##### BeastFromTheEast 02/24/2021 14:52:33
 Is documentation page down for anyone else atm?